Manufacturers Struggle with Build versus Buy for Their MES and What Are the Core 4 Elements

 • Digital Quality Inspection Plans (DQIP): Valuable but not implemented for years in many systems

-• Statistical Process Control (SPC): Increasingly handled at edge level
+• Statistical Process Control (SPC): Increasingly handled at the edge level

 • Track and Trace: Important but highly variable between organizations